Updates

 Recent engineering improvements

-- Runtime version visibility and Docker image commit labels
+- Runtime version visibility and clearer packaged build traceability

 - Shared build scripts and cleaner packaging workflow